Motion Sickness: Best Fixes If Traveling Makes You Ill

 For example, you might become airsick because your eyes cannot see the turbulence that is tossing the plane from side to side.

 Motion sickness can occur with any mode of travel: on a boat, plane, train, bus or car.
-But the choices you make when traveling can help to lessen your chances of feeling ill, so it’s important to choose your seat wisely because where you sit matters.
+The choices you make when traveling can help to lessen your chances of feeling ill, so it’s important to choose your seat wisely because where you sit matters.

-If possible, lean your head against the headrest to minimize movements, and stand up if you feel queasy.
+If possible, lean your head against the headrest to minimize movements and stand up if you feel queasy.
 It’s also important to avoid distractions like phones, tablets and books.
 Activities and the outside environment can make a difference.

 Don’t forget to fill your belly with the right things before and during travel.
-In the hours before you travel, avoid alcohol and greasy foods, drink lots of water and get plenty of rest.
+In the hours before you travel, avoid alcohol and greasy foods but make sure to drink lots of water and get plenty of rest.
 While traveling, eat dry crackers and avoid cigarette smoke.

-For people who have severe motion sickness, prescription scopolamine pills or a skin patch are other options.
-Apply the patch to the skin behind the ear to help prevent motion sickness for up to three days.
+If you have severe motion sickness, prescription scopolamine pills or a skin patch are other options.
+Dr. Cherian recommends applying the patch to the skin behind the ear to help prevent motion sickness for up to three days.

-“Motion sickness that starts later in life — after your 20s — may indicate some type of inner ear disorder,” Dr. Cherian says.
+“Motion sickness that starts later in life — after your 20s — may indicate some type of inner ear disorder,” says Dr. Cherian.
 “Or it could be the result of a pre-existing migraine condition.
 There are also times, though much less frequently, that it can indicate something more serious.”

-See your doctor if you’re concerned or if your symptoms are very severe or bothersome, give your doctor a call.
+Keep a tab on your symptoms.
+If you’re concerned or your symptoms are severe or bothersome, give your doctor a call.